gvwilson/thirdbit/src/fiction/iffy/index.md

 *«hunted / quarry / prey»*

 Looking through yet another pair of eyes,
-Iffy saw two young raccoons running awkwardly across a yard filled with furniture that someone probably meant to repair some day.
+Iffy saw two young raccoons run awkwardly across a yard filled with furniture that someone probably meant to repair some day.
 A moment later something angular and metallic trotted after them.
 It looked like a smaller version of the sentry bots